-8 Feminist Quotes From First Ladies Show How The Movement Continues To Evolve
+8 Of The Most Feminist Quotes From First Ladies

 Most people know that the feminist movement has been, well, moving, for quite some time.
 There's really no better indicator of this than a look at the most feminist quotes by American first ladies, which demonstrate just how far the movement has come.
 In modern America, feminists' passionate activism mostly addresses our society's rape culture, abortion and contraceptive rights, the wage gap, workplace discrimination, the plight of the LGBT community, and racial inequality.
 It also addresses destructive social perceptions, which include negative attitudes toward female sexuality, body shaming, and gender roles and stereotypes in general.

 But believe it or not, it wasn't too long ago that we were fighting for the right to own property, vote, legally obtain birth control, and have medically safe abortions.
 There's really no better measure of the movement's growth and change over time than the feminist quotes of first ladies past.
 Historical statements perfectly demonstrate the frustration of early feminists at the times of their husbands' presidencies, while more recent ones demonstrate how feminism has won plenty of battles, but still needs to win a few more.

 1) Abigail Adams